maialenz/WetPaws/TESTING.md

       ```
     - by doing this the form redirects the user (after filling the required fields) into another page created in my workspace called feedback.html.
 Inside this page I created a thank you note and a cta button redirecting the user back to the home page.

+8. h1 on every page got smaller when I tested them on all devices:
+  - I noticed all the h1s on all the pages were much smaller than supposed to.
+  - Instead of having a media querie for screen min-width: 810px, I fixed this by changing the screen to max-widht.
+This allows the h1 to decrease on size when it reaches 810px or less and increase for bigger screens.
 ### KNOWN BUGS

 - When clicked on the Spotify music list it plays 30 seconds of the list as a teaser for the song.
 The user needs to log into their spotify account to play the whole list.
 Premium account is needed to access Spotify.
   - There is three playlist each embedded inside an iframe.
 During the testing I noticed that if I play a second playlist, the first one does not stop, but as it's an external code, I do not have the way to fix this with my actual knowledgde and skillset.
 So the playlists have to manually be paused, otherwise they all play at the same time.

+- In some screens a white line appears under the map eventhough I fixed this for big screen sizes like laptops and desktops.
+This can be seen on some smaller phone sizes.
+For more info please see Device Responsiveness tables.
+  - Although I reviews this bug on Devtools, I haven't been able to find a solution for this as for today.
 ---

 Back to [README.md](README.md)